 His wife and he live in Temecula, California.

 Please visit an excellent site devoted to the review of Indie Authors.
 Writers Thesaurus. com

-In The Plumber, Lee W. Hickok is faced with a growing number of cases where a kidney has been removed from a skid-row patient by a surgeon that calls himself the Plumber.
-Here Hickok must solve and reveal the culprit.
+In The Plumber, Lee W. Hickok is faced with a growing number of cases where a kidney has been removed from skid-row patients by an individual who calls himself the Plumber.
+Here Hickok must treat the patients and track down the culprit.

-In his new suspense novel, 606 University, an heiress plunges to her death during a debauched fraternity party.
-The alcoholic urologist, Lee W. Hickok the sole witness.
+In this suspense novel, 606 University, an heiress plunges to her death during a debauched fraternity party.
+The alcoholic urologist, Lee W. Hickok, is the sole witness.
 It is a who-done-it surrounding the fall, push, or jump that keeps this fast paced mystery moving.